sudheerj/javascript-interview-questions/README.md

 246. ### How do you find min and max values without Math functions

-     You can write functions which loops through an array comparing each value with the lowest value or highest value to find the min and max values.
-Let's create those functions to find min an max values,
+     You can write functions which loop through an array comparing each value with the lowest value or highest value to find the min and max values.
+Let's create those functions to find min and max values,

      ```javascript
       var marks = [50, 20, 70, 60, 45, 30];